jina-ai/jina/docs/chapters/helloworld/index.rst

-More Options on "Hello, World"
+More Options for "Hello, World"
 ==============================

 Intrigued?
 Play with different options via: